 Are you Interested?
 The Philosophy Department offers a variety of courses in ethics, political philosophy, metaphysics, epistemology, the history of philosophy, philosophy of religion, philosophy of science, philosophy of physics, philosophy of mind, philosophy of law, philosophy of computation, logic, philosophy of mathematics, and more.

-If you’re interested in making a difference through critical thinking and logical analysis, consider applying to the Department of Philosophy at the University of Illinois.
+If you’re interested in making a difference through critical thinking and logical analysis, apply to the Department of Philosophy at the University of Illinois.

 APPLY TODAY